calvadev/bitcoin-lib/README.md

 # bitcoin-lib
-A Bitcoin library written in Python
+A Bitcoin implementation written in Python